ESA-VirES/VirES-Python-Client/docs/installation.rst

 .. note:: For Jupyter notebook users:

-  The instructions for first time usage are also provided as a Jupyter notebook which you might find easier to use.
+  The guide for first time usage are also provided as a Jupyter notebook.
 Download the notebook to your environment and follow the instructions.

   https://github.com/smithara/viresclient_examples/blob/master/0_first_usage.ipynb